 b.
 Automatic bi-annual Daylight Savings Time changes.

 a.
 Transmitter: Capable of transmitting data to SAL wireless analog and SBL wireless digital clocks, and receiving signal from SNTP time server via online signal.

 1) Ensure transmitter utilizes 915 -928 MHz frequency-hopping technology and is capable of acting as repeater when receiving wireless signal from master clock.

 b.
 Automatic bi-annual Daylight Savings Time changes.

-10SAPLING GUIDE NOTE: The master clock must be able to set the countdown time between events and have the digital clocks countdown.(ex.
+SAPLING GUIDE NOTE: The master clock must be able to set the countdown time between events and have the digital clocks countdown.(ex.
 Time will count down between classes in schools or breaks in a factory).
 Include the following paragraph if a countdown function is required for digital clocks.

 19. Countdown for Digital Clocks: Ensure master clock is capable of having digital clocks counting down time between events.